-This course will bring together community members, representatives of both non-governmental and business sectors, elected officials, and municipal administrators with the Director of the Alberta Centre for Sustainable Rural Communities, Dr. Lars Hallström.
-It is oriented towards the key challenges of decision-making, engagement, and policy-making and analysis within a sustainability-oriented process, and is premised upon identifying the causes, alternatives, and viable analysis of the challenges faced by rural governments, and governance, in the 21st Century.
+The Governance for Sustainability one-day short course brings together community members, representatives of both non-governmental and business sectors, elected officials, and municipal administrators with the Director of the Alberta Centre for Sustainable Rural Communities, Dr. Lars Hallström.
+It is oriented towards the key challenges of decision-making, engagement, and policy-making and analysis within a sustainability-oriented process, and is premised upon identifying the causes, alternatives, and viable analysis of the challenges faced by rural governments, and governance in the 21st century.
 These include questions of institutional and procedural design, evidence, planning for sustainability, implementation, integration, engagement, assessment and accountability, and municipal governance.

 What you will learn

 Opportunities (and challenges) lie in the relationships created between citizens, organizations, institutions and the goals and actions of sustainability in rural communities.
 This course examines these relationships from the standpoint of 5 major themes: